 Relational reconstruction focuses on the potential for a more multifaceted remembrance and correction, through relationships between the experiences partially represented in the archive, and today’s parallel experiences in minoritized groups.
 It acknowledges the limitations of the archive as a means of accessing erased moments, experiences, and spaces.
 In this approach, I seek to correct erasure, but through an imaginative, immersive, social, and creative approach, which encloses a gentle and nourishing space rather than enclosing an artifact of history in a diorama at a museum or on a plaque.
 This process restructures the archive as a set of selective clues, shaped by the active intent to obscure ancestral knowledges best expressed in ways least likely to be historically preserved – emotional tone, color, sound and smell, private moments and ephemera of personal relationships, hopes, aspirations, things unsaid.

-This work is supported by the RI Council for the Humanities, Movement Education Outdoors, and AS220.
+This work is supported by the Providence Department of Art, Culture, and Tourism, the RI Council for the Humanities, Movement Education Outdoors, and AS220.